blakexcosta/simple_dic/README.md

 ```
 ### len(&self) -> usize
+This function returns the number of key-value pairs in the dictionary.
 ```rs
 let num_entries = my_dict.len();
 println!("Number of entries in the dictionary: {}", num_entries);

 ```
 ### drop(&mut self, key: String) -> bool
+This function deletes a key-value pair based on the provided key.
+It returns true if the key-value pair was found and deleted, otherwise false.
 ```rs
 if my_dict.drop("name".to_string()) {
     println!("Key-value pair deleted successfully.");